xiduzo/presentation-accessibility/slides.md

 ### The European Accessibility Act
 # Passed in [2019]{style="color:#4466ff"}

-Businesses have until [June 28 2025]{style="text-decoration:underline"} to implement the EAA’s accessibility measures.
+Businesses have until [June 28 2025]{style="text-decoration:underline"} to implement the EAA’s measures

 ---
 hideInToc: true